kapw001/CarMarker-Animation/README.md

 <LI>Optional:
 <pre>
 duration refers to the animation time.
 By default it will take 3000 even if 0 is passed. callback is the interface of Googlemap.CancellabeCallback().
-It requires when the user wants to animate the next animation after the first has finished.
+It requires when the user wants to animate the next animation after the first has finished else just pass null.
 <br>
 For eg-
 <code>